julian10m/julian10m.github.io/_posts/2023-08-05-Playing-with-Rectangles-in-Lua2D.md

 ### Cartesian and polar coordinates

-A point $p$ can be described by its cartesian coordinates, e.g., in 2D we may have $p = (x, y)$ where $x$ and $y$ represent the value on the x-axis and y-axis respectively.
-However, this is not the only option: we can also describe $p$ by its polar coordinates $(r, \theta)$, where $r$ is the distance between $p$ and the origin, and $\theta$ is the rotation angle of that point with respect to the x-axis.
-In this case $r$ is the measure on the radial coordinate and $\theta$ is the counterpart for the angular coordinate.
+We usually use cartesian coordinates to individualize points.
+For instance, when we write $p = (x, y)$, we express that originating from the origin $(0, 0)$, then $x$ and $y$ are the distances to be traversed along the x-axis and y-axis, respectively, to arrive at $p$.
+However, this is not the only option: we can also user polar coordinates, and write $p = (r, \theta)$.
+In this notation, we have both a radial and angular coordinate: $r$ is the distance between $p$ and the origin, and $\theta$ is the rotation angle of $p$ with respect to the x-axis.

+In practice, it is actually quite convenient to have both systems, since some problems are easier to express in cartesian coordinates, and other in polar coordinates.
+For example, if we rotate the point $p$ with respect to the origin by $\Delta$ degrees, we can trivially deduct that $r$ remains constant, and that only $\theta$ now becomes $\theta + \Delta$.
+As we vary $\Delta$, it is easy to see that $p$ moves along the circumference of a circle with radius $r$.
+While $(r, \theta + \Delta)$ fully describes the new position of $p$, one can still wonder how $x$ and $y$ changed, and for that we have conversion forumulas.

-To convert from polar coordinates to cartesian coordinates, the trick is to note that the radial coordinate and the cartesian coordinates of $p$ for an orthogonal triangle.
-In this triangle, $x$ and $y$ are the cathetus or legs, and $r$ is the hypotenuse.
+To convert from polar to cartesian coordinates, we first need to note that the radial and the cartesian coordinates of any point form an orthogonal triangle.
+In the triangle that is formed for $p$, $x$ and $y$ are the cathetus or legs, and $r$ is the hypotenuse.
 In addition, the angle between $x$ and $r$ is exactly $\theta$.
-According to the trigonometry laws, then we can write:
+According to the trigonometry laws, we can then write:

 $$
 \begin{align}